jpwilliams000/rewardpoints/README.md

 <p><strong>Assumptions with Reasoning:</strong><br /></p>

 <p>#1 This application is written dynamically to accept any number of months; the current dataset is 3 months as required.

 #2 This application will award points for purchases between 50-100$, despite the customer not spending more than 100$.

-(Requirements provide no indication that customers should be rewarded points for spending less than 100$)</strong>

-(Requirements provide indication that the dataset will contain exactly 3 months worth of data, therefore no filtering is performed on SQL query for greater performance)</strong></p>

 <p><strong>Datasource:</strong><br />
 &nbsp; &nbsp; H2 Embedded Database</p>